Billard94/NHLFantasyHockeyDatabase/README.md

 Written to evaluate players (forwards and defensemen) based on goals, assist, +/-, PPP, shots, hits, blocks.
 Written to evaluate goalies based on Wins, save percentage and goals-against-average.

-Part 1 of this project: Returns a CSV of all the data for the past 3 yera of each hockey player
+Part 1 of this project: Returns a CSV of all the data for the past 3 years of each hockey player (if applicable)

 Part 2 of this project: Website which displays all the data (Incomplete): https://billard94.github.io/SQL_NHLFantasyHockeyDatabase/